prasannDev/currency-exchange/Currency-Exchange/README.md

 - Real-time exchange rate retrieval using a third-party currency exchange API.
 - Apply discounts based on user type (e.g., employee, affiliate) and bill amount.
 - REST API to submit bills and calculate the payable amount in the target currency after discounts and currency conversion.
+- Store bill data in an H2 in-memory database.

 ---